spree-contrib/spree_mailchimp_ecommerce/README.md

   * acquire new subscriber emails through a **pop-up form** triggered according to your preferences,
   * **segment your subscribers** based on their purchase activity or predicted audience demographics for tailored email campaigns,
   * drag and drop **product recommendation** blocks or **promo code** blocks into your email campaigns,
+* print and mail actual [Postcards](https://mailchimp.com/features/postcards/) (with promo codes) to engage your customers off-line,
 * enjoy **tracking revenue** gained this way in your Mailchimp dashboard.

 ## Before You Start